juripero/ryft-server/docs/rest/files.md

 ### PUT `new` parameter

 This parameter is for new name of file, directory or catalog.
+It is required.

+### PUT `local` parameter

+This parameter allows massive renaming throught the all cluster machines.
+Default is `false`.